Trump avoided paying taxes for years, largely because his business empire reported losing more money than it made, report says

 President Trump still owns his business, though he says he has given day-to-day control to his eldest sons, Eric and Donald Jr.

 Alan Garten, a lawyer for the Trump Organization, said in a statement that “The New York Times’ story is riddled with gross inaccuracies,” but he named only one specific issue: the amount of taxes Trump has paid to the federal government.
 “Over the past decade the President has paid tens of millions of dollars in personal taxes to the federal government,” Garten said.
-Garten gave a similar statement to the Times, which said it believed Garten was conflating federal income taxes with other kinds of taxes, including Social Security and Medicare taxes.
+Garten gave a similar statement to the Times, which said it believed Garten was conflating federal income taxes with other kinds of taxes, including Social Security and Medicare.

-After the Times story was published, several Democrats in Congress said that it confirmed that Congress — and the public — should have a complete view of Trump’s business entanglements.
+After the Times story was published, several congressional Democrats said that it confirmed Congress — and the public — should have a complete view of Trump’s business entanglements.

 “As the leader of Congress’s fight to obtain Donald Trump tax returns, this blockbuster report confirms some of our worst fears,” said Rep. Bill Pascrell Jr. (D-N.J.).
-“Trump’s titanic financial losses confirm that while he campaigned as a so-called brilliant financial wizard, Trump is a cheat, a fraud, and perhaps the worst businessman in the world.”
+“Trump’s titanic financial losses confirm that while he campaigned as a so-called brilliant financial wizard, Trump is a cheat, a fraud and perhaps the worst businessman in the world.”

-Rep. Richard E. Neal (D-Mass.), the head of the tax-writing Ways and Means committee, said in a statement that he worried that Trump would try to influence the IRS’ handling of his audit.
+Rep. Richard E. Neal (D-Mass.), the head of the tax-writing Ways and Means Committee, said in a statement that he worried Trump would try to influence the IRS’s handling of his audit.
 “Now, Donald Trump is the boss of the agency he considers an adversary,” Neal said.

 The revelations come less than six weeks before the Nov.
-3 election and two days before Trump’s first scheduled debate against Democratic nominee Joe Biden, with the Times indicating it planned to publish more stories based on the documents it obtained.
+3 presidential election and two days before Trump’s first scheduled debate against Democratic nominee Joe Biden, with the Times indicating it planned to publish more stories based on the documents it obtained.
 Early voting is already underway in many states.

 Trump made his business acumen and background a central selling point in the 2016 election.
 The tax returns could push that issue back to the forefront of the presidential campaign at a time when voters have been more focused on the coronavirus pandemic and the economy.